 Size makes a difference when it comes to appliances.
 For example:

-Devices get less efficient as they deteriorate so replace items that are past their best first and if you have the funds available, focus on the items that contribute most to your overall energy usage.
+Devices get less efficient as they deteriorate so replace items that are past their best first or consult Capital Appliance Repair for the best course of action concerning the appliance.
+If you have the funds available, focus on the items that contribute most to your overall energy usage in terms of what to replace with an energy efficient appliance for your home.